davidcoates/dave-bot/README.md

 Tracks users whose messages receive green, yellow, and red square reacts.
 These squares are used a proxy for good/bad behaviour.

 Commands:
+- `!info`: A decription of the squarse colours.
 - `!squares`: Show a summary of behavious statistics.
 - `!topgreen`, `!topyellow`, `!topred`: Gives a message of honest feedback to the user with the highest number of reacts given for the specified color.